sowasred/portfolio-2-gatsby/src/blogs/post-3.md

 ### SQL and NoSQL Data Structures

 SQL stands for "Structured Querry Language" which means storing data by well-structured tables and these tables connected with relations.
-These relations are provided by a bunch of keys such as primary&foreign keys.
-When we query the data, we sometimes use these relations and the keys as well.
+These relations are provided by multiple keys, such as primary&foreign keys.
+When we query the data, we sometimes use these relations and the keys.

-When it comes to NoSQL(Not only SQL), there is tons of flexibility and dynamism with data.
-However, there is no relation at all between collections (basically tables in SQL).
-These collections consist of data objects(JSON or BSON objects) and, they remind more dynamic versions of table fields in SQL.
+There is tons of flexibility and dynamism with data when it comes to NoSQL(Not only SQL).
+However, there is no relation between collections (basic tables in SQL).
+These collections consist of data objects(JSON or BSON objects), reminding more dynamic versions of table fields in SQL.

 <div>
 <img style="height:30px !important;" src="../images/datastrutres.jpg" alt="SQL vs NOSQL Data Structres"